helix-game/.github/profile/README.md

 ## Join us!

-Are you a great engineer looking for the next challenge?
+Are you looking for the next challenge?
+We're hiring, including engineers!
 [Check out the open roles on our Careers site](https://www.hypersoniclaboratories.com/careers).